-Women undergoing in vitro fertilization receive high doses of the gonadotropins follicle stimulating hormone (FSH) and human chorionic gonadotropin (hCG), which is acting as luteinizing hormone (LH) for stimulation of the ovaries to obtain a high number of eggs.
+Women undergoing in vitro fertilization receive high doses of the gonadotropin follicle stimulating hormone (FSH), sometimes in combination with the gonadotropin luteinizing hormone (LH), for stimulation of the ovaries to obtain a high number of eggs.
 There are marked individual differences in the hormonal response, ranging from lack of increased egg maturation to hyper stimulation.
 The hypothesis is that genetic variants in the gonadotropin receptors (LH and FSH receptors), are influencing the outcome.
-This assumption is supported by a recent study on more than 600 women undergoing in vitro fertilization, in which it was demonstrated that only 10% of women with asparagine in both genes (FSHR N680S and LHR N312S) became pregnant, compared to 40% success rate of those with serine.
+This assumption is supported by a recent study on more than 600 women undergoing in vitro fertilization, in which it was demonstrated that only 10% of women with asparagine in both genes (FSHR N680S and LHR N312S) became pregnant, compared to 40% success rate of those with serine (Lindgren et al. 2016).

-The retrospective part is based on biomaterial from two Danish IVF cohorts at Rigshospitalet and Herlev Hospital.
+The retrospective part is based on a Danish IVF cohort at Rigshospitalet.
 All the women were stimulated with either of the two compounds.
-The clinical outcome is well defined.
-Only genotyping the biological material in the biobanks is needed.
+The clinical outcome is well defined, and genotyping of relevant polymorphisms has been performed.
 The different genotypes define subgroups of women.
 The groups are compared with type of stimulation and success rates.
-The aim is to include more than 850 women in this part.
+Work with this study is ongoing.